josevalim/portal/README.md

 ## Wrapping up

-So we have reached the end of this guide on how to get started programming with Elixir!
-It was a fun ride and we quickly went from manually starting doors to shooting fault-tolerant doors for distributed portal transfers!
+So we have reached the end of this guide on how to get started with Elixir!
+It was a fun ride and we quickly went from manually starting doors processes to shooting fault-tolerant doors for distributed portal transfers!

 We challenge you to continue learning and exploring more of Elixir by taking your portal application to the next level with: